hong-qing-liu/english-hong-qing-liu.github.io/_talks/SS.md

 ---

 ---
-- <font size=3> ource separation (SS) is synonymous with the cocktail party problem, referring to the extraction of individual speakers from mixed signals of multiple speakers. </font>
+- <font size=3> Source separation (SS) is synonymous with the cocktail party problem, referring to the extraction of individual speakers from mixed signals of multiple speakers. </font>

 ---